 Actually if we're going to be accurate, it begins with Googling things you don't currently own, knowing full well that in this material age, constantly looking at pictures of things you don't own is the fastest way to wake up owning them.
 Thus, many pages of upright bicycle pornography later I decided to buy a bicycle with a fully enclosed chain case and hub gears and the capacity to carry an extra heavy load.
 For 'all weathers', you see.
 Though Perth winters are ludicrously like Summer in other parts of the world, I was knee deep in a plan to move to Tasmania and thought only of my bicycle future.
 Cough.
 Honestly.
 A super sturdy, all weather, upright tank of a bicycle was what I needed.
 The hunt for a proper Dutch bike in Perth was ON.

 Even before I'd bought the Schwinn I'd desperately wanted to try out a Gazelle and this time, I found a stockist.
 Ginger and I hopped to the four-wheel and went forth to this wonderland of imported delights.
 It was here that I had the most uncomfortable bicycle shop experience of my life.
 So far as I knew, this was the only Perth stockist.
 The shop was crammed with bicycles and unfortunately for me, the SINGLE Gazelle was right in a corner behind some other bikes and the front door.
 There was also a Lekker, which I was interested in trying.
 The Proprietor made a bit of a fuss about us wanting to see such 'difficult to reach' bikes but at this point we thought it was good natured grumbling, shop banter.
 He spoke highly of Gazelles and said his wife had an old one that kept on keeping on.
 I was eager to try it out despite reading of some recent 'downgrading' of parts in the manufacturing.
 It was the traditional Dutch geometry and weight that I wanted to experience.
 I politely requested a test ride.
-The Proprietor stared at me as though I had asked him for a blow-job.
+The Proprietor stared at me as though I had asked him for a reach-around.
 He thought his declaration that his wife was very happy with her Gazelle should have been sufficient evidence for us to purchase one.
 The thing is, Gazelles are not as cheap as Schwinns.
 The bikes I was about to test still retailed for well over $1000.
 They are by no means an impulse purchase (Not that any bicycle should be an impulse purchase!) and certainly not one to be made without getting a proper feel for the bicycle.
 His grumbles followed us into the alley behind the shop.
 Realising what kind of guy we were dealing with, I then politely asked if the seat could be adjusted to height before test-riding.
 He complained out loud as he went to get a spanner and he didn't even do it himself, he asked the shop mechanic to do it.
 We were the only customers in the shop.
 It was with relief that I watched him retreat back inside to complain to nobody in particular about our inconveniencing him.
 We were left with the mutely apologetic mechanic.

 |Crimes against Bicycle Shop Proprietors: Asking for the seat to be adjusted.|